emacsmirror/turtles/docs/source/reference.rst

     function use the real event loop, triggered by real, external events (terminal keys).
 This isn't as simulation.

+    You can't use these special form except directly in BODY.
+The following won't work, for example: :code:`(if cond :keys "abc")`

     :keys keys
         This expression provides KEYS as user input to the minibuffer.

         KEYS is in the same format as passed to :code:`kbd`.
+        :command:

+        Prefer :code:`(execute-kbd-macro)`, when it works.

     :events events
         This expression provides a vector of events as the user input